 What prior education do you need to enroll in a massage therapy program?

 Typically, a high school diploma or GED is the only prerequisite to enroll in a massage therapy program.
 In addition to completing an official application, there may be other admission requirements such as meeting a minimum cumulative GPA and passing a criminal background check.

 What courses do you take to become a massage therapist?

 - Classroom coursework in biological sciences.
-Subjects like anatomy, physiology, body mechanics, and nutrition provide students an overview of the human body and how it works.
+Subjects like anatomy, physiology, pathology, and nutrition provide students an overview of the human body and how it works.

 - Classroom coursework in topics related to the practice of massage.
 Topics on law, ethics, communication, and management prepare students for professional practice.